SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database_-_Operator.md

 The element using this connector is automatically created by the parent connector.

-Assuming everything was correctly assigned in the parent element, the only configuration needed is on the **Filters** page.On that page, you can define four types of filters: **Item de Catalogue**, **Site Code**, **Service Client Code**, and **PNO Code**.
+Assuming everything was correctly assigned in the parent element, the only configuration needed is on the **Filters** page.
+On that page, you can define four types of filters: **Item de Catalogue**, **Site Code**, **Service Client Code**, and **PNO Code**.
 Note that all these fields are columns in the Queries tables of the parent element.

 To add a filter, fill in the **Register New Item** parameter for the specific type.
 Once you have added the filter, the item will appear in the respective **Registry** Table.